SENSUIKAN!

 31 January 1944:

-Kobe.
-The RO-47 is completed at Mitsubishi Shipbuilding, commissioned in the IJN and based in the Maizuru Naval District.
-LtCdr Nishiuchi Shoichi. is the Commanding Officer.
+Completed, commissioned and attached to Maizuru Naval District.
+LtCdr Nishiuchi Shoichi is the Commanding Officer.

 27 March 1944: